yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/meetings-or-discipline),
 [photos](https://www.facebook.com/yegor256/posts/10209365963416001),
 [video](https://www.youtube.com/watch?v=pt9uHp35fwM).
+It was an interesting event, mostly because the audience was full of questions and really interested in project management.
+The location, the food, logistics, etc. were good enough.
+I didn't really like the content other speakers were delivering.
+I suspect that most of them were invited there because of their names.

 <div class="talk-event"/>
+<aside class="venue-rate green">B-</aside>
 <img src="https://scontent.xx.fbcdn.net/t31.0-8/13063166_10209351798541888_3660187446615623482_o.jpg" class="past-talk" alt="JET Conference 2016"/>
 An Immutable Object-Oriented Web Framework;
 [JET Conference](http://jetconf.by/#/yegor_bugayenko);
 Minsk, Belarus;
 25 April 2016;
 [photos](https://www.facebook.com/yegor256/posts/10209351820262431).
+There were about 250 people.
+The location was not good at all &mdash;
+it was a cinema.
+Also, the audience was so serious or so shy that it was rather difficult to present.
+Not just for me.
+Also, I got an impression that speakers were invited just because of their names, not the content they deliver.
+Aside from that, the impression was positive.

 <div class="talk-event"/>
+<aside class="venue-rate green">A-</aside>
 <img src="https://scontent-arn2-1.xx.fbcdn.net/hphotos-xpt1/t31.0-8/13063089_10209338175081310_6035560472282098948_o.jpg" class="past-talk" alt="JPoint 2016"/>
 ORM - это обидно (ORM is an Offensive Anti-Pattern);
 [JPoint 2016](http://javapoint.ru/en/);